framer

 func WithWriteUDP() Option

-WithWriteUDP configures the writer side for UDP: Datagram (pass-through), BigEndian default.
+WithWriteUDP configures the writer side for UDP with Datagram pass-through and BigEndian byte order.

 func WithWriteUnix